 If the Cowboys tendered running back Phillip Tanner, who is a restricted free agent, it would cost them, $1.4 million.
-The team isn't expected to pay Tanner that sum given he's the No. 4 running back on the projected 2014 depth chart at his position, so he'll be allowed to hit the free agent market.
+The team won't offer a tender to Tanner given he's the No. 4 running back on the projected 2014 depth chart at his position, so he'll be allowed to hit the free agent market.

 The Cowboys released four players on Friday afternoon creating a little more than $1 million in cap space.